alyssaong1/Personal-python-notes/README.md

 C:\Users\alon\AppData\Local\AmlInstaller\.datastore - make sure you delete everything in here when doing a reinstallation.
 Then run
 Installer.Windows.exe in the same AmlInstaller folder.

+Merge issues:
+Resolve the dsource and dsource.user file.
+Go back to the dsource in workbench.
+Click on "Prepare".
+Select the preparation package in the root folder.
+Then click on reference dataflow > edit > this file > click Ok